jneilliii/OctoPrint-UltimakerFormatPackage/README.md

 # OctoPrint-UltimakerFormatPackage

 This plugin adds support for Ultimaker Format Package (.ufp) files.
 Ultimaker Format Package files are based on Open Packaging Conventions (OPC) and contain compressed gcode and a preview thumbnail.
+This format will automatically be used by the [OctoPrint Connection](https://github.com/fieldOfView/Cura-OctoPrintPlugin) plugin in Cura, install via the Cura Marketplace.

 The preview thumbnail can be shown in OctoPrint from the files list by clicking the newly added image button.